February 26, 2026

-In an effort to coexist with wildlife, consider the enormous hardships these intelligent and fascinating wild species encounter because so much of their habitat has been destroyed.
-Each year they are forced into closer contact with humans and must compete with us for food, shelter and space.
-With a little understanding, patience and a few precautions and common sense steps, we can all enjoy the wonderfully interesting wild animals who share our backyards and cities.
+Each year foxes are forced into closer contact with humans and must compete with us for food, shelter and space.
+With a little understanding, patience and a few precautions, we can all enjoy the wonderfully interesting wild animals who share our backyards and cities.

 Habitat